Arthi-chaud/packed-data/README.md

 ## A portable library

 Unlike other implementations of packed-data-support (e.g. [Gibbon](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.ECOOP.2017.26)), `packed-data` is a library that does not modify the compiler in any way.
 It relies solely on already existing libraries (like `ByteString`), Template Haskell and common GHC extensions.
-This means that, virtually, `packed-data` can be used with any version of GHC (although, as of today, it has only been tested with GHC 9.10).
+This means that, virtually, `packed-data` can be used with any version of GHC (as of today, it has been tested GHC 9.2-9.12).

 Its API is inspired by an example from the [Linear Haskell](https://dl.acm.org/doi/10.1145/3158093) paper (code available [here](https://github.com/tweag/linear-types/blob/12bed0d41d599e2697b29c5c4b37990642970e6c/Examples/src/Cursors/PureStorable.hs)).